What to Look for in Fire Risk Assessment Software (UK, 2026)

 What About Cost?

-Annual software costs for FRA tools in the UK typically range from under £500/year to over £1,500/year.
+Based on published pricing from UK FRA tools (as of early 2026), annual costs typically range from under £500/year to over £1,500/year.
 That's a significant spread.
 For a sole trader, the difference between the cheapest and most expensive option could cover your PI insurance or a CPD course.

 When comparing costs, consider: